hans-lammda/hans-lammda-github.io/content/pages/about.md

 - Delegate

-Very few people actually use the source code, instead binary versioned provided by aggregators such as
+Very few people actually use the actual source code, instead the use the binary version provided by aggregators such as
 - Redhat
 - Debian
 - Suse
 - Alpine

-I contribute to open source with [Bom Resolver](https://bomresolver.io) enabling you to backtrack a binary to the project.
+I contribute to open source with [Bom Resolver](https://bomresolver.io) enabling you to backtrack a binary via tools all the way to the project hosting the actual source.

+Starting from the binary the complete and final SBOM could then be used to retrieve all source for rebuilding the binary.